 Helms College has the right, at its discretion, to make changes to program content, materials, schedules, or sequences of courses in programs in the interest of improving the student's education.
 Helms College certifies that the information contained in this publication is current and correct, but it is subject to change without notice, and does not constitute a binding agreement on the part of Helms College.
 If changes are made to the information in this catalog, informational addenda will be provided.
-Reentering students must enter under any changed information contained in a new addendum or new addenda.
+Reentering students will be subject to policies contained in the most recent catalog.